Phostria obscurata

-Phostria obscurata is a moth of the family Crambidae described by Frederic Moore in 1885.
+Phostria obscurata is a species of moth in the family Crambidae described by Frederic Moore in 1885.
 It is found in Taiwan, India, Sri Lanka, Singapore and Myanmar.

+Description

 Adults are purplish brown.
 The forewings have an extremely indistinct blackish transverse outwardly curved narrow antemedial band, and an irregular postmedial band.
 There is a spot in the middle of the cell, and a streak at the end.
 The hindwings have a similar irregular discal band.